frederickhuang1/MATLAB-Finite-Element-Modeling/README.md

 # MATLAB-Finite-Element-Modeling
-Modeling biological systems with MATLAB PDE packages
+Modeling biological systems with the MATLAB PDE toolbox.
+The guide to this is available in PDF.